Nine people injured in shooting that Rhode Island police chief says was between feuding groups - KION546

 No arrests have been made at this point and the investigation is ongoing, the chief said.

 “We’ve taken a lot of guns off the street this year.
-Almost double the amount of last year,” Clement said.
+Almost double the amount of last year,” Clements said.
 “We have a gun issue in this city.”

 “Everybody is shaken,” said Providence Mayor Jorge Elorza, who described the shootings as unnerving.

-Note: Correction: An earlier version of this article misstated the name of Providence Chief of Police Hugh Clements.